branflake2267/Sandbox/README.md

 * See [Architect project](https://teamcity.sencha.com/project.html?projectId=Architect)

 ## Building
-Use this configuration to build and debug.
+Use this configuration to compile the build.

 ### Working Directory
 Create the project in the home directory under work.